abibmishaelp/task1_credence_data_imprinting/README.md

-# Task Add Header,Footer,WaterMark to a given pdf file.
+# Task Add Header,Footer and WaterMark to a given pdf file.

 How to run the Application:- (Irrespective of Operatins System)
 1. Download the application, and open the project in node.